core-wg/senml-spec/draft-ietf-core-senml.md

 ### Time

 If either the Base Time or Time value is missing, the missing field is considered to have a value of zero.
 The Base Time and Time values are added together to get the time of measurement.
 A time of zero indicates that the sensor does not know the absolute time and the measurement was made roughly "now".
 A negative value is used to indicate seconds in the past from roughly "now".

-A positive value is used to indicate the number of seconds, excluding leap seconds, since the start of the year 1970 in UTC.
+Positive values up to 2^28 indicate seconds in the future from "now".
+These can be used e.g., for actuation use when the desired change should happen in the future but the sender or the receiver does not have accurate time available.

+Values greater than 2^28 represent an absolute time relative to the Unix epoch (1970-01-01T00:00Z in UTC time) and the time is counted same way as the Portable Operating System Interface (POSIX) "seconds since the epoch" {{TIME_T}}

 Obviously, "now"-referenced SenML records are only useful within a specific communication context (e.g., based on information on when the